cryptowerk/docs.cryptowerk.com/content/tutorials/8-bulk-seals.md

 ## Options For Bulk Seals

-The following examples are not yet finalized and may be subject to change.
+The following few examples are not yet finalized and may be subject to change.
 Using the Bulk Seal in production might also require an additional license.

 ### Bulk Seal - One Small Seal Represents A Collection of Hashes